DeeepDev/scrap-jalali-holidays/README.md

-# What is this repository?
+# What is this library?

-This repo can be used for extracting jalali holidays from badesaba.ir API.
+This library can be used for extracting jalali holidays from badesaba.ir API.
 It has a CLI by which you can specify a range of dates and get the holidays in that range.

 # How to use the CLI?